Free & Open Source for Android

 | Open Source | Yes | No | No | No | No |

-Comparison based on publicly listed product details as of early 2026.
-Prices may vary.
+Comparison based on publicly listed product details as of July 2026.
+Prices vary by region and promotion — check each product's site for current pricing.

 FAQ